-Connecticut DCF Considered Removal Meetings are relatively new.
+Connecticut DCF Considered Removal Meetings are required in most cases.
 The purpose is to give parents, parents and other family members the opportunity to be heard when DCF is thinking about removing a child pursuant to a 96 hour-hold or an Order of Temporary Custody from Juvenile Court.
-Essentially, these meetings recognize the importance of keeping children…
+Essentially, these meetings recognize the importance of…

 I get this questions often: Can DCF speak with my child?
 It is clear that DCF is allowed to interview a child during an Investigation with the parent or guardian’s consent.
 And sometimes permitting a child to speak with a Social Worker makes sense.
 The real question is whether a Social Worker is allowed to…